Twins home opener is Tuesday as baseball has first coronavirus scare

 The Twins remained on track for their home opener Tuesday night after the first large scale coronavirus scare hit Major League Baseball.

-Two games were postponed Monday after nine Miami Marlins players and five staff members tested positive during a weekend series in Philadelphia.
+Two games were postponed Monday after 11 Miami Marlins players tested positive during a weekend series in Philadelphia.

 Marlins players remained quarantined at their Philadelphia hotel for testing, and Phillies players were being quickly tested Monday as their game against the visiting New York Yankees was postponed.